 Note: For more detailed information regarding the proposed funding for the activities within this agency's programs, please see Schedule 30-PBB Program Summary by Activity in the FY 2017 Operating Appendices located on the Office of the Chief Financial Officer's website.
-"No Activity Assigned" indicates budget or actuals that are recorded at the division/program level
+"No Activity Assigned" indicates budget or actuals that are recorded at the division/program level.

-The District's subsidy to the CYITC is shown as a single program in the District's financial system.
-The CYITC's goals are funded through the following grant competitions:
+The District's funding of the CYIC is shown as a single program in the District's financial system.
+The administration of the agency grants will be determined by the Deputy Mayor for Health and Human Services.